jimblandy/chat/README.md

 Other clients in other windows should be able to connect as well, and receive whatever messages are sent to channels they're subscribed to.

-Known bugs:

-- The server doesn't properly clean up the subscribers lists when a client closes the connection.